HarvardMapCollection/tutorials-share/content/workshops/environment-public-health/3-visualizing-data/index.md

 8. In the QGIS `Symbology Properties` menu, select `Apply` and then `OK`.

-9. Your map will be symbolized by Environmental Justice Population criteria category now.
+9. Your map will now be symbolized by Environmental Justice Population criteria category.
 In the `Layers` pane, engage the toggle drop-down arrow to the left of the EJ Population layer to reveal the map legend.

 ## Interval Data